Mortgage in Austria 2026: Rates, Rules & Expat Guide

 | Item | Amount | |------|--------| | Purchase price | €400,000 | | Closing costs (~10%) | €40,000 | | Total cost | €440,000 | | 20% equity requirement | €88,000 | | Mortgage needed | €352,000 |

-€88,000 is a lot of money.
-That is the main barrier for first-time buyers in Austria.
-Building savings contracts (Bauspardarlehen), gifts from family, and existing savings all count toward equity.
-Some banks accept life insurance surrender values or existing property equity.
+€88,000 is the main barrier for first-time buyers in Austria.
+Building savings contracts (Bauspardarlehen), gifts from family, existing savings, and in some cases life insurance surrender values all count toward equity.
+Some banks also accept existing property equity or, in special cases, sweat equity for construction (Muskelhypothek).

-Since the KIM-V expiration, a few banks have started accepting 10-15% equity in individual cases for borrowers with very strong income and clean KSV records.
-But 20% remains the standard expectation.
+Since the KIM-V expiration, a small number of Austrian banks have started accepting 10-15% equity in individual cases for borrowers with very strong income and clean KSV records.
+But 20% remains the working standard expectation.

 For more on building savings as an equity strategy, see our building savings guide.